liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/03-felix-gogo-shell/01-felix-gogo-shell-intro.markdown

 telnet localhost 11311
 ```

-Running this command requires a local running instance of @product@ and your
+Running this command requires a local running instance of @sharepoint@ and your
 machine's telnet command line utilities enabled.
 You must also have
 [Developer Mode enabled](/docs/7-2/frameworks/-/knowledge_base/f/using-developer-mode-with-themes#enabling-developer-mode-manually).